kk-vv/JSONDecodable/readme.md

 ### JSONDecodable

->Extension model for JSONDEcodable with SwiftyJSON
+>Extension model for JSONDecodable with SwiftyJSON

 - Example